danbev/learning-knative/README.md

 $ ping -c 1 localhost
 ```

+#### Apparmor
+Is a mandatory access control framework which uses whitelist/blacklist for
+the access to objects, like file, paths etc. So this can limit what files
+a process can access for example.

 What about an docker image, what does it look like?

 We can use a tool named skopeo and umoci to inspect and find out more about